moehreag/Konstruct/README.md

 Ooutput: I really like the second option!
 ```

+## Spicy features

-Functions can be nested infinitely and reference variables.
+- Functions can be nested infinitely and reference variables.
+- Complex string reader that supports backslashes, new-lines, and more.
+- Each character type can be defined in a settings class.
+- String literal declarations are not required, but `'`'s are supported.
+- Strong string literal declarations can disable escapes in the middle. (`'''\This\Will\Be\Read\With\The\BackSlashes :)'''`)
+- Easy string literal concatenation without `+`'s being necessary.
+- Calculator functions, regex, and other addons

 # Use